-ANALYSIS AND DISCUSSION OF KNOWLEDGE-BASED CUSTOMER RELATIONSHIP MANAGEMENT IN PRACTICE perspectives on the management of customer knowledge within the organizational context: (a) knowledge exchange between customers and the organization and (b) knowledge dissemination within the organization to those entities where it can be reused most effectively.
+The goal of our survey was to evaluate the status guo of today's CRM activities with particular regard to critical success factors and common pitfalls.
+89 CRM executives in the German-speaking regions (i.e. Germany, Austria and Switzerland) participated in the survey.
+The study was carried out from July to August 2004.
+We structured the survey's questions on CRM process implementation according to the process framework for CRM introduced in the theoretical foundation of this paper.
+We concretized each process category for the participants by providing explanatory commentaries.
+The knowledge management category was explained as comprising two perspectives on the management of customer knowledge within the organizational context: (a) knowledge exchange between customers and the organization and (b) knowledge dissemination within the organization to those entities where it can be reused most effectively.
 Knowledge itself was defined as capacity for effective action (Senge, 1990; Sanchez, 1997).
-Table 3 illustrates the findings on the status of implementation for operative CRM processes.
+Table 2 illustrates the findings on the status of implementation for operative CRM processes.